info-com/zenya-api-docs/source/categories.rst

     :stub-columns: 1
     :widths: 25, 20, 100

-    "keyword (*required*)", "string", "The keyword to match against the Zenya Keyword Dataset for possible categorization.
+    "keyword (*required*)", "string", "The keyword to match against the eContext Keyword Dataset for possible categorization.
 This value should be URL encoded.

       Example Value: ``chicago+hotels``."
     "limit (*optional*)", "integer", "The number of category objects to return in the result set.
 The max number of categories is ``10`` and the default is ``5``.